-MEMPHIS, Tenn. — While it may not be summer just yet, the temperatures outside are definitely heating up.
+MEMPHIS, Tenn. — Summer is officially here, the temperatures outside are definitely heating up.
 Many families are looking for ways to stay cool as the temperatures rise.

 The City of Memphis reminds residents that any public building or community center can be used as a cooling center during normal business hours.